 Why a Five String Cello?

-There are already compositions written for the five-string cello, I am told…but not being a cellist, I simply have to take the word of the players who tell me that one of the Bach cello suites was actually written for a five-string cello, and is very difficult to play on a traditional cello of four strings.
+You can easily observe that most Cellos have four strings: C, G, D, and A. Relatively few makers build five-string cellos.
+Until recently, I only made four-string cellos.
+Composers already write compositions for the five-string cello, but I am not a cellist, so I have to take the word of players.
+J. S. Bach wrote his cello suite #6 (for example) for a five-string cello.
+They tell me it is very difficult to play Suite #6 on a traditional cello of four strings.

-One of the beauties of the five-string cello is that it virtually eliminates “thumb-position” playing, in many compositions.
+The five-string cello virtually eliminates “thumb-position” playing, in many compositions.
 The player can simply go to the next higher string.
-In addition to that benefit, there is obviously a wider range within which to play, because of the additional string, which is a fifth higher than the normal high A…it is a high E.
+In addition to that benefit, there is obviously a wider range within which to play, because of the additional string, which is a fifth higher than the normal high A: it’s a high E.

 Here is an example: